 leaves and pickles

 2. In a large saucepan add the butter, crushed garlic cloves and dijon mustard on a medium heat.
 Add the roughly chopped leek stir until well coated in the mix.
 Put the lid on and allow to sweat for 10 mins, keeping an eye on the mixture to make sure it doesn’t burn.
-Meanwhile, use this time to grate the mountain of cheese.
+Meanwhile, use this time to grate the cheese.

 3. Once the leeks have softened, add the the flour, stir and continue to cook for a minute stirring continually.
 Add the milk bit by bit and incorporate into the leeks stirring well until smooth (well as smooth as it can be with the leeks in it).
 Season well with salt and pepper and take off the heat.